ethannef/Parking-Sensor-Project/README2.md

 - Binary reporting: "MCU node would send a condition of '0' or empty, while if it detected a vehicle, it would send the condition '1' or occupied"
 - Visual representation: "If a parking slot is empty, it is represented by green block.
 If it is filled, it is represented by red block"

+**Advantages / Disadvantages (as stated by source):**
+- ✅ **Advantage of star topology (stated):** Source uses the word "advantage" directly — "star topology whose advantage was that if one client was disconnected, it would not interfere with other clients to connect with the broker" — fault isolation is the explicitly stated benefit

 ---

 ## 6. Patents {#patents}